RRZE-HPC/OSC-AD/README.md

 <a name="state"></a>

 - **B1.1.5 Run-time environment and state**:
-A comprehensive state description of the system that was utilized to conduct the experiments depicted in the paper's figures can be found in [`Meggie_state.csv`](Meggie_state.csv).
+A comprehensive state description of the system that was utilized to conduct the experiments depicted in the paper's figures can be found in [`Meggie-state.csv`](Meggie-state.csv).
 This lists comprehensive hardware information on

      - libraries and compilers along with their versions